PRIVACY NOTICE – CourseSight

 - In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

-- to Training Providers, CSCS and other relevant construction and related industry card certification schemes for the purposes set out above.
+- to Training Providers and CSCS for the purposes set out above.

 - If we are under a duty to disclose or share your personal data in order to comply with any legal obligation to our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection.